JorgeX/gatsby-theme-novela/README.md

 ### Step 5: Adding a Post

-Once you have at least one Author set in `authors.yml` you can add your first Post!
+Once you have at least one Author defined in `authors.yml` you can add your first Post.

 Start by creating a new folder in `content/posts`.
-You can name it anything you like but we recommend including the date at the front to easily organize your posts.
-Once you've created your folder you can add an `index.mdx` file and an `images` folder that will contian all images, including your Post's hero image.
+You can name it anything you like but we recommend including the date at the front to organize your posts.
+Once you've created your folder you can add an `index.mdx` file and an `images` folder.

 `/content/posts/2020-01-01/index.mdx`